skybluesofa/laravel-microblog/README.md

 ### Blog posts

 #### Create a blog post
+The savePost() method will create the associated Journal model, if it doesn't exist for the User.
 ```php
 $post = new Post;
 $post->content = 'This is the story of my life';